-Assessment, Triage and Advocacy: Clients in San Francisco work through the Diversion Evaluation Team (DET) to manage referrals and perform any necessary triage services.
+Assessment, Triage and Advocacy: Clients in San Francisco work through the Mental Health Triage coordinator to manage referrals and perform any necessary triage services.
 Referrals to Progress Foundation generally come through emergency and urgent care services in public and private hospitals, San Francisco Community Behavioral Health Services outpatient clinics, and San Francisco’s residential treatment programs.
-The DET offers an array of evaluation, referrals, triage, training and clinical consulting services.
-For more information, please contact Kimberly Taylor (415) 206-3473.
+The Triage Team offers an array of evaluation, referrals, triage, training and clinical consulting services.
+For more information, please contact Kimberly Taylor (415) 722-1983.

-The ultimate goal of the DET is to serve as an effective navigator of service offerings as well as an advocate for clients and their families seeking non-institutional and comprehensive social rehabilitation services and alternatives.
+The ultimate goal of the Triage Team is to serve as an effective navigator of service offerings as well as an advocate for clients and their families seeking non-institutional and comprehensive social rehabilitation services and alternatives.

 Supported Living Programs: Please call the Supported Living office and ask for the Director or Assistant Director at (415) 752-3416.
 The office’s fax number is (415) 752-3483.

-For referral to the Napa Programs (Progress Place, Bella House, and the Napa Supported Living Program), please contact the Program Director or North Bay Clinical Director at (707) 255-9028.
+For referral to the Napa Programs (Progress Place, Bella House, and the Napa Supported Living Program), please contact the North Bay Clinical Director at (707) 255-9028.

-For referrals to our Sonoma programs (Parker Hill Place, Progress Sonoma or Harstad House), please contact the Program Director of North Bay Clinical Director at (707) 255-9028.
+For referrals to our Sonoma programs (Parker Hill Place, Progress Sonoma or Harstad House), please contact the North Bay Clinical Director at (707) 255-9028.